cran/SEQTaRget/README.md

 - fastglm
 - methods
 - stringr
+- survival
+- parallelly
+- knitr

 ## Finding More Information and Examples

-Further information on utilizing this package or developing it further is available with the [SEQuential Pages](https://causalinference.github.io/SEQuential/) as a part of this repository.
+Further information on utilizing this package or developing it further is available with the [SEQTaRget Pages](https://causalinference.github.io/SEQTaRget/) as a part of this repository.
 If you are unable to find solutions or answers there, please feel free to open a discussion.